Riruru612/Introduction-to-Gen-AI/Lab_1/README.md

 ## Note
 The dataset is synthetic and generated using a diffusion model.
 Accuracy values may vary depending on data quality, augmentation, and training configuration.

-This project is intended for academic and educational purposes.